-By Christa Inouye, Youth Outreach
+By Christa Inouye, former Youth Outreach staff member

 “Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.” - Romans 12:2, NLT

 While transformation in Christ happens throughout a lifetime, UGM Camp provides an avenue for young people to experience significant change through the new experiences, deep relationships and thoughtful reflection time.

 Judy, a first-time cabin leader, said the best part of her experience at UGM Camp was having the “privilege of watching the transformation over the five days.”

 Emily, 12, and Annety, 11, arrived at camp unsure of themselves and their surroundings.
 Judy wondered how their more reserved personalities would get along with the more boisterous girls in the cabin.
 While Emily and Annety knew some of the girls in their cabin, camp was the first week they’d all closely interacted with one another.

 Judy was surprised by the girls’ reaction to Emily and Annety: “It was a perfect setup for a bullying situation, but that didn’t happen.
 They just extended love and acceptance to them.
 They are like different girls then they were on Monday.”

 Emily and Annety hesitated to participate in some of the activities, especially worrying about the tube float on the Spokane River because neither one of them knew how to swim well.
 However, after some encouragement from their cabin, they bravely chose to join them in the river.